IN A DYING WORLD, HOW FAR WILL A MOTHER GO TO SAVE HER CHILD?

 Emma Donoghue, bestselling author of Room and The Wonder

-Intensely moving, genuinely gripping, plausible and absorbing; this is a stunningly debut by a truly talented new writer
+Intensely moving, genuinely gripping, plausible and absorbing; this is a stunning debut by a truly talented new writer